ravilushqa/highload/README.md

 ![Highload Social Network Architecture](docs/architecture.svg)

+If the SVG is not rendering properly, you can view the [PNG version of the architecture diagram](docs/architecture.png).

 The architecture is also available in PlantUML format:
 - [PlantUML Diagram Source](docs/architecture.puml) - For custom rendering